eoyebami/eoyebami.github.io/posts/helm/2024-04-15-helm-templatization.md

     * `Template.Name`: namespaced file path of the current template
     * `Template.BasePath`: namespaced path of the templates directory of the current chart
   - `Values`
-    * this is a dynamic root object, its own objects are case sensitive, depending on values in `values.yaml`
+    * this is a dynamic root object, its own objects are case sensitive, depending on map within the `values.yaml` file
 * Ex: Template file

   ```yml